Lenni Hämeenaho: International play

-Hämeenaho represented Finland in the European Youth Olympic Festival in 2022, scoring 2 goals and 3 assists for 5 points.
+Hämeenaho represented Finland in the European Youth Olympic Festival in 2022, recording two goals and three assists for five points.

-He won a bronze medal with Finland at the 2022 IIHF World U18 Championships.
+He won a bronze medal with Finland under-18 team at the 2022 World U18 Championships.
 In a game against Sweden, he was chosen as Finland's best player of the game.

-He made his international U20 debut representing Finland at the 2023 IIHF World Junior Championship, scoring 2 points in 5 games.

-Hämeenaho rejoined the Finnish WJC squad the following year.
-He scored four goals and six points, including two goals in the bronze medal match where Finland conceded six straight goals, blowing a 5–2 lead to lose 8–5.
+He played for Finland junior team at the 2023 Junior Ice Hockey Championships, scoring two points in five games.
+Hämeenaho rejoined Finland's squad for the following year.
+He scored four goals and six points, including two goals in the bronze medal game where Finland conceded six straight goals, blowing a 5–2 lead to lose 8–5 to the Czech Republic.

-He was selected to the men's national team in April 2025 and represented Finland in the 2025 IIHF World Championship.
+He was selected to Finland senior team in April 2025 and represented it in the 2025 IIHF World Championship.

 Personal life

-Hämeenaho's brother, Veikka, also plays in the Ässät organization, on the U20 team as of the 2023-24 season.
+Hämeenaho's brother, Veikka, also plays in the Ässät organization, on the under-20 team as of the 2023–24 season.
 Hämeenaho's father, Jarmo, represented Kajaanin Hokki in the Mestis and has been a coach for Hokki and Ässät's junior teams.

 Hämeenaho attended high school at the Porin suomalainen yhteislyseo.